settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 - **Real-Time Synchronization** - Electric SQL integration for instant cross-client updates
 - **Complete Type Safety** - Zod schema validation for all patch operations
 - **Event-Driven Architecture** - Tools wait for approval via PostgreSQL LISTEN/NOTIFY
+- **General Algorithm** - Works with any jsondoc schema type using canonical resolution logic

 This implementation showcases how the Transform Jsondoc Framework enables sophisticated workflows that would be complex to implement from scratch, while maintaining the core principles of immutability, traceability, and real-time collaboration.